gradesta/gradesta/gradesta-s.r.o. comercial.stuff/ethical_codex.md

 Our workers must be able to spend time with their family if they wish.
 This also applies to "de-facto" family members, such as non-married partners and their children.

 1. Displacement: We should avoid separating families.
-We should not force, preasure or encourage workers to relocate without their family.
+We should not force, pressure or encourage workers to relocate without their family.
 If relocation is necessary we should make sure we take into account the costs of family relocation and re-emberse those costs to the extent reasonable.

 2. Sickness: Workers should be able to take unpaid time off to spend time with sick family members without repercussions to their careers.

 3. Children: Unless the law provides better, workers with long term contracts should receive 6 months paid leave (paid at a livable wage, not necessarily the same wage as full time work) to use during the first two years of each of their children's lives.
 Workers with long term contracts may take unpaid leave for up to 3 years during the first 7 years of their children's lives without loosing their positions.
-We do not descriminate by gender/sex in any of our dealings including this one.
+We do not discriminate by gender/sex in any of our dealings including this one.

 Core Value 5: That's not all
 ---------------------------------